Ripley6811/FSND-P3-Item-Catalog/README.md

     changes to a logout button with user photo when logged in.
 Click this button to log in and log out.
     - Click on any restaurant row to view the saved items from that restaurant on another page.
-Displays a list including with price, description and the user's critique of the item.
+The menu page displays a list including price, description and the user's critique of the item.
-    - Critique has three choices: A heart means it is a favorite item, thumbs up means it is good and might get it again, and a thumbs down means NEVER get it again!
+    - Critique has three choices: A *heart* means it is a favorite item, *thumb up* means it is good and might get it again, and a *thumb down* means NEVER get it again!
     - Critiques and the ability to add/edit items and restaurants is reserved for logged in members.
 Look for blue buttons with a pencil image in the item row when logged in.